Model non-Hermitian topological operators without skin effect: A general principle of construction: Skin effect free non-Hermitian (NH) topological operators

 Hence, zero-energy topological bound state can only be found if $|\alpha|<1$, for which $\Re(\lambda_\delta)>0$.
 As $\alpha \to 1$, such a mode becomes more delocalized.
 At $\alpha=1$, the modes living on two opposite ends of the one-dimensional chain hybridize, and they disappear for $|\alpha|>1$.

 The topological modes for the first-order TIs in $d>1$ are obtained as the zero-energy bound states with a hard-wall boundary condition in a direction along which the translational symmetry is broken, following the steps outlined above.
 Subsequently, their dispersive nature is revealed by computing the matrix elements of the remaining part of the Hamiltonian, with conserved momentum in the orthogonal direction(s), within the subspace of the zero modes~\cite{DasRoy2023}.
-In higher-order TIs, topological modes of reduced dimensionality are realized by partially gapping the ones for the first-order TIs by the discrete symmetry breaking Wilson mass(es).
+In higher-order TIs, topological modes of reduced dimensionality are realized by partially gapping the ones for the first-order TIs by the discrete symmetry breaking Wilson mass(es)~\cite{Calugaru-2019, NagJuricicRoy2021PRBL}, as discussed in Sec.~\ref{Sec:Toporeview} for Hermitian systems.
+See Eq.~\eqref{eq:HOTmass}.
 This procedure applies to all the NH TIs within our construction.
 Hence, the above exercise proves that topological modes in NH TIs of any order in any dimension can only be found at zero energy and when $|\alpha|<1$.
 So, we only provide its numerical evidence for all the remaining cases.